- you have chosen to work and study in Lincolnshire Partnership NHS Foundation Trust (LPFT), or

 Our medical education team supports over forty postgraduate doctors in training posts across the Trust, primarily based in community and inpatient sites in Lincoln, Boston and Grantham.

 We run a vibrant and high quality post-graduate education programme on Thursday mornings.
 This is held virtually to encourage participation.
-Here we bring together local expertise and clinical excellence as well as experts from further afield to provide a rich educational experience for psychiatry trainees and consultants alike.
+We bring together local expertise and clinical excellence as well as experts from further afield to provide a rich educational experience for psychiatry trainees and consultants alike.

-We are very proud of our dedicated team of specialty tutors and educational and clinical supervisors who support undergraduate learning and our postgraduate doctors.
-The director of medical education and medical education administrator provide support and strategic direction for medical education within LPFT.
+We are very proud of our dedicated team of speciality tutors and educational and clinical supervisors who support undergraduate learning and our postgraduate doctors.
+The Director of Medical Education and Medical Education Co-ordinator provide support and strategic direction for medical education within LPFT.

 Allowing wide-ranging discussion from the diverse view-points held across the Trust.
 We encourage and have a culture of accepting a wide range of viewpoints and critical thinking.

-This gives an opportunity for trainees to bring and critically appraise an academic paper and to generate discussion within the medical body about the paper as well as supporting the dissemination of important evidence.
+This gives an opportunity for trainees to bring and critically appraise an academic paper.
+Trainees also generate discussion within the medical body about the paper as well as support the dissemination of important evidence.